Scientific X-ray: RESULTS

+The formation of idea tree structure is driven by nodes with different knowledge qualities.
 The emergence of new, innovative, and inspiring knowledge can breathe new life into the topic with the attraction of additional research, which is the critical internal factor that stimulates the evolution of inheritance relationships.
 Therefore, the effective measurement of knowledge is a fundamental question in revealing the evolution of scientific topics.
 Although knowledge exists objectively, it is as invisible as air, making it difficult to define and lacks a unified quantification.
 However, the impact of knowledge can be felt all the time: the more knowledge a person has, the more complex work he or she can do, and the more knowledge a machine can learn, the more intelligent it can get.
 For publications, it is almost impossible to go directly, effectively, and uniformly evaluate the quality of knowledge without any experience.
-Nevertheless, it is still possible to perceive differences in the quality of knowledge across articles through existing impact metrics such as the most commonly used citation-based metrics.
-However, these one-dimensional indicators consider little about the differences in knowledge structures inspired by different qualities of knowledge, leaving out a great deal of helpful information and thus providing only a suboptimal reference.
-The idea tree preserves the most useful information within the topic through a process of de-redundancy, and differences in the complexity of the subtree structure led by a node characterize the difference in the quality of knowledge at that node.
+Nevertheless, the idea tree preserves the most useful information within the topic through a process of de-redundancy, and differences in the complexity of the subtree structure led by a node characterize the difference in the quality of knowledge at that node.
 Although knowledge is hard to capture, based on the idea tree whose structure is shaped by the flow of knowledge through the topic network, we can use structural information to measure and analyze the quality of knowledge.
-Structural information has proven to be very useful in analyzing and measuring the complexity of network structures, including biological networks, social networks, and computer networks.
-Here we have been inspired by previous work to design a knowledge entropy to measure the quality of knowledge in the idea tree nodes.
+Structural information has proven to be very useful in analyzing and measuring the complexity of network structures, which is widely used in graph data analysis of computer science\cite{liu2021bridging, chen2019fast, minello2019neumann}, biology\cite{li2018decoding,bae2008bioinformatic,garcia2015rna} and physics\cite{de2016spectral, girolami2017quantifying, arola2018synchronization}.
+Here we have been inspired by previous work\cite{li2016structural} to design a knowledge entropy to measure the quality of knowledge in the idea tree nodes.
 Based on this, we can describe at a fine-grained level the contribution of different qualities of knowledge to the development of the topic.
 At timestamp $t$, the topic citation network is $G^t=\left(V^t,E^t\right)$.
 The idea tree extracted from the network is $IdeaTree\left(G^t\right)$.
 For any paper $v$ belong to $IdeaTree\left(G^t\right)$ except the seminal work, we define its knowledge entropy ${KE}^t\left(v\right)$ as: